 The short answer is: you upload the data to our website in anonymised patient-level CSV files.
-You can usually create the queries that generate those files in less than a day (building them properly, for eventual automation).
+You can usually create queries that generate the full set of data files in less than a day (building them properly, for eventual automation).

 But that might sound implausibly easy to you, so here is a somewhat longer answer with a bit more detail in it.

 What happens is that we will come on-site and spend a day with your best information analyst, writing queries that extract the necessary first-cut data.
 This support is inclusive with your Gooroo Planner licences, and we get you off to a flying start using the starter SQL code and documentation on our Publications page.

-If your data is quite well organised in a data warehouse then it will probably take about 5-6 hours to write the queries from scratch.
-If you have an unusual PAS and/or you are working directly from its raw data tables, then it might take as long as 2 days, in which case rest assured that we will continue supporting you until it is ready.
+If your data is quite well organised in a data warehouse then it would typically take about 5-6 hours to write the queries from scratch.
+If you have an unusual PAS and/or you are working directly from its raw data tables then it might take longer than a day, in which case rest assured that we will continue supporting you until it is ready.

 Activity and waiting list data